idlesign/uwsgiconf/docs/010_quickstart.md

 ## Running Python web application

+### Static configuration

+Static configuration is used to set up basic uWSGI parameters to start with.

 Let's make `uwsgicfg.py`.
 There we configure uWSGI using nice `PythonSection` preset to run our web app (from `/home/idle/myapp/wsgi.py`).